tttel/react-datagrid/README.new.md

 # react-datagrid

 ## Props

 ### Basic
-* `dataSource`: Array - an array of objects to render in the grid.
+* `dataSource`: Array|Promise - an array of objects to render in the grid.
+* `onDataSourceResponse` - Called when `dataSource` is a promisse
 * `idProperty`: String *(required)* - the name of the property where the id is found for each object in the data array
+* `emptyText`: String|JSX - text that apears when dataSource provides an empty dataset
 * `columns`: Array - an array of columns that are going to be rendered in the grid.
     ```jsx
     var columns = [